Skip to main content

 Introduction

 OpenCode is an open-source AI coding agent that runs as a terminal UI.
 Built in Go, it provides a rich interactive interface for coding, planning, reviewing, and debugging directly from your terminal.
 OpenCode was built with custom model providers in mind and includes first-class support for OpenAI-compatible endpoints.
-OpenCode pairs well with SaladCloud because:
+OpenCode works with SaladCloud in two ways:

 Prerequisites